jdjakub/phd-thesis/ch-bl.md

 ## High-Level Language for BootstrapLab
 If we take JavaScript, and strip away the concrete syntax, we get a resulting tree structure of function definitions, object literals, and imperative statements.
 A similar structure with similar semantics would be obtained from other dynamic languages.
 In fact, this would largely resemble Lisp S-expressions under Lisp semantics; hardly surprising considering Lisp's famously minimal syntax of expression trees.
 Furthermore, the evaluation procedure for Lisp is simple and well-established.

 For these reasons, we designed a Lisp-like tree language in the substrate.
-This way, we provide high-level constructs (`if-else`, loops, functions, recursion, etc.) for in-system programming.
+This way, we provide high-level constructs (`if-else`, loops, functions, recursion, etc). for in-system programming.
 Alignment (Force\ \ref{alignment}) encouraged us to revisit Lisp's design to better fit with our substrate.
 For example, ordinary Lisp is based on lists whose entries have *implicit* meanings based on their positions.
 This fits with the substrate made of S-expressions.
 Our substrate comes with named labels and suggests a language based around maps whose entries are explicitly *named*, so we called it *Masp.*^[This is not too hard to come up with, but we would like to credit the origin of the name to\ \cite{Masp} and related discussion.]
 Figure\ \ref{fig:lisp} contrasts the two.

 \tomas{Maybe use more verbose JSON like syntax, because figuring out the nesting rules below is not obvious.
 (Plus you need to have curly brackets if you want your language to take over the world, right??)}